robsontenorio/vue-api-query/README.md

 }
 ```

-It's ok if in some situations you need call a custom resource from a already defined model.
+It's ok if in some situations you need to call a custom resource from a already defined model.
 You can override dynamically the default resource calling `custom()` method.

 ```js
 // GET /posts